Payum/Payum/docs/develop-payment-gateway-with-payum.md

 # Develop payment gateway with payum

-This chapter could be useful for those developer who want create a gateway client using payum as base.
+This chapter could be useful for a developer who wants to create a gateway on top of payum.
-Here we would briefly describe what you should start from.
+Here we would briefly describe general approaches, and things you should start from.
-Let's assume you want to implement the most common task: purchase something and getting its status.
+Let's assume you want to implement the most common task: purchase a product and get payment status.
 For this you would send a request to a payment gateway using username and password provided.

-_**Note**: We would suggest to read [the architecture](the-architecture.md) chapter before you proceed here._
+_**Note**: Before you start we would suggest to read [the architecture](the-architecture.md) chapter._

 ## Capture action.